-Our firm has handled a wide range of wrongful death cases for those in St. Johns County and northeast Florida.
-Our attorneys have helped family members recover for the wrongful death of a loved one in:
+At Canan Law, our St. Augustine wrongful death attorneys have helped family members recover for the wrongful death of a loved one caused by:

 - Motor vehicle accidents